markd2/RandomLearning/C++/readme.md

       a class template in Swift by using a protocol extension
-    - also lets you use any specialization in constrainted generic code witout explicit conformances
+    - also lets you use any specialization in constrainted generic code witout explicit conformances x  - SWIFT_MUTATING
-  - SWIFT_MUTATING
-    - specifies that a specific _constant_ C++ member function should be imported as a mutating Swift method.
-  - SWIFT_IMMORTAL_REFERENCE - things allocated and leaked without tracking their uses.
+    - specifies that a specific _constant_ C++ member function should be imported as a mutating Swift method. x  - SWIFT_IMMORTAL_REFERENCE - things allocated and leaked without tracking their uses.
     - also arena-allocated, thign is aren't individually managed
     - imported as unmanaged classes
       - for an arena-allocated dealie, it's unsafe, but unavoidable